stakater/Hestia/README.md

 ```

 **How to use:**
-- Set `deploymentSelector.matchLabels` to match the labels of your target Deployment, StatefulSet, or DeploymentConfig.
+- Set `deploymentSelector.matchLabels` to match the labels of your target Deployment, StatefulSet, DaemonSet, or DeploymentConfig.
-- The operator will watch for changes in any of these resource types that match the selector and trigger the job accordingly.
+- **Note:** In Hestia Operator, `deploymentSelector` is used for Deployments, StatefulSets, DaemonSets, and DeploymentConfigs.

----
+- The operator will watch for changes in any of these resource types (Deployments, StatefulSets, DaemonSets, and DeploymentConfigs) that match the selector and trigger the job accordingly.

 ### 2. Scheduled Runner (CronJob) for Any Resource